by Chris Wayan, 2011-12

 While this crater's also deep enough to warm the lake so the ice is thin and fractured, only fissures of open water vein the lakeface.
 Hence its name, Oro Shisha-kik; in translation, Lake Jigsaw.

-From Jigsaw Crater's western ridges, on a clear day (still a sometime thing, downwind of Lake Ringdawn.
-Banners and tongues of low cloud writhe across the ice plain, green in the twilight) you can see a range of hills walling off the western horizon.
+From Jigsaw Crater's western ridges, on a clear day (still a sometime thing, downwind of Lake Dawnring.
+Banners and tongues of low cloud writhe across the ice plain, greenish in the twilight) you can see a range of hills walling off the western horizon.
 This is a third crater, Jigsaw's big brother, Frazil, 200 km across (125 mi).
 Though larger overall, Frazil's ridges are lower and somewhat broken--rather than an iced-over lake it's an iced-over bay.
 In the dim light, its few deep blue veins of open water seem black.

 For 1200 km west of Frazil, the ice plain is unbroken.
 Slowly the green turns blue and dims to true night.
 Yet the air is still around -5°C. Even 3000 km inside the night, a coat and steady exercise is all you need to stay warm.
 This is the tropical nightside!